Use GetInventory with a CLI - Amazon Systems Manager

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Use GetInventory with an Amazon SDK or CLI
+Use GetInventory with a CLI

 The following code examples show how to use GetInventory.